rbcavanaugh/flex.poster/README.md

 PDF somewhere else.
 More time spent on writing good content, less time fussing with the padding between text boxes on powerpoint.
 I did this to save time for my future self.
 I will undoubtedly save lots of time.

+\*If this package works for you, you should probably just clone it and save it as your own.
+Who knows how I’ll screw this up in the future.

 <center>